seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSPublisher_examples/Readme.md

 ![JoystickPortRelay](Screenshots/02-portRelay.gif)

 The result of this call is a *rospoolinterface* file.
-Complementarity and to make easier the relay of interfaces we incorporated an extra help function that automatically relays one of the ROS interfaces.
+Complementarity, and to make easier the relay of interfaces, we incorporated an extra help function that automatically relays one of the ROS interfaces.
 The previous function through its pop-up dialog guides the user to generates not only the *rospoolinterface* model but also a suggestion of a SeRoNet component with a ROS mixed Port, for this example we will use the publisher for the topic **joy** .
 The resulted files will be generated under the folder *src-gen/SeRoNetComponent*.

 These two files can be used to create a new SeRoNet component.
 First, the perspective have to be changed to the *Component Supplier* one.
 This perspective will add the option to [create a new Component Project](https://wiki.servicerobotik-ulm.de/tutorials:develop-your-first-component:start).
 Using the help dialog menu you can give the following description to your new component project: